Mohamed1628/ESP32-WiFi-Packets/README.md

 </p>

 ## Future
-- To add other communication protocols see this article and used the assigned number inside of the switch statement of get_protocol. https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers
+- To add other communication protocols see this article and add the assigned number inside of the switch statement of get_protocol. https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers

-- Can also output port numbers for each packet by looking at the `ip4.h` file inside of the LwIP (lightweight internet protocol) library. https://www.nongnu.org/lwip/2_0_x/ip4_8h.html
+- You can also output port numbers for each packet by looking at the `ip4.h` file inside of the LwIP (lightweight internet protocol) library. https://www.nongnu.org/lwip/2_0_x/ip4_8h.html